-Phase 2 is the Ralston Commons, a mixed use development that includes 30 for-sale townhomes and a 188 unit apartment complex and 6,000 square feet of retail which is expected to be completed in 2026.
-This will replace the old 1960 shopping area and a former gas station.
-Also included in this phase is Berkeley Homes, which will have 44 for-sale townhomes which broke ground early 2022.
+This will replace the old 1960s shopping area and a former gas station.
+Also included in this phase is Berkeley Homes, which will have 44 for-sale townhomes that broke ground in early 2022 and will be complete in late 2025

-A new project in the Ralston Fields area is Caroline at Ralston.
-This is a 348 unit mixed use development that will be built on the site of a former Kmart that has sat vacant for many years.
-The development will also include 10,000 square feet of retail space and a 1 acre public park with 5% of the units reserved as affordable.
-Construction began in 2022 and is estimated to be complete in 2024.

-These areas are in close proximity to the City of Arvada \$17,000,000 Ralston Road street widening project.
-This project was the number one ranked project by the Citizen Capital Improvement Project Committee.
+The Caroline at Ralston Creek is a new mixed-use development in the Ralston Fields area, located on the site of a long-vacant former Kmart.
+The project includes 348 residential units, 10,000 square feet of retail space, and a one-acre public park.
+Five percent of the units will be reserved as affordable housing.
+Construction began in 2022 and is expected to be completed in May 2025.
+These areas are in close proximity to the City of Arvada's \$17,000,000 Ralston Road street widening project.
+This project was the number one-ranked project by the Citizen Capital Improvement Project Committee.
 The Authority contributed \$3,500,000 towards the streetscape of Ralston Road.
-The elements of the streetscape include pedestrian lights, monuments and district markers, landscaped medians, and an enhancement at Wolff Park.
-The Ralston Road streetscape will bring a fresh new look that encourages pedestrian walkability between shopping and restaurant areas and the multi-family housing.
+The streetscape elements include pedestrian lights, monuments and district markers, landscaped medians, and an enhancement at Wolff Park.
+The Ralston Road streetscape was finished in 2024 and brings a fresh new look that encourages pedestrian walkability between shopping and restaurant areas and the multifamily housing.

 The second area is the Arvada Ridge development.
-Phase 1 of this area was the Arvada Ridge Market place which is a retail center anchored by a Super Target that opened in 2006.
-A Public Improvement Fee (PIF) in lieu of sale tax was initiated in this area to assist the developer in the public infrastructure.
+Phase 1 of this area was the Arvada Ridge Marketplace which is a retail center anchored by a Super Target that opened in 2006.
+A Public Improvement Fee (PIF) in lieu of sales tax was initiated in this area to assist the developer with the public infrastructure.
 Because of the success of this development, the developer paid off their bonds in 2020, eight years ahead of schedule.
-The PIF now reverts back to sales tax and the Authority will receive the tax increment in this area until 2028.
+The PIF now reverts to sales tax, and the Authority will receive the tax increment in this area until 2028.
 Phase 2 is Arvada Station, a 380 unit market-rate, multi-family apartment complex located across the street from the Arvada Ridge commuter rail station of the G Line.
 Phase 3 of Arvada Ridge is Gateway apartments, a 298 unit market-rate multi-family apartment complex within walking distance of the Arvada Ridge commuter rail station and Red Rocks Community College.
-In addition, a public park is planned for the area.
-Phase 1 of this park will complete the base structure including irrigation, grading and undergrounding of utilities.
-The design is complete and the City will look to complete funding of this phase.
+In addition, Serenity Ridge Park officially opened in August 2024.
+Designed with a focus on whole-body health, it offers a variety of features for all ages and abilities and is one of the first parks of its kind in the nation.